SeppeVerhavert/Frameworking-FTW/README.md

 What went well:
   - Quickly discovered the 'Card' templates
   - After getting the hang of Bootstrap 4 things went less slow
-  - Very quick startup off a website
+  - Very quick startup of a website

 What went wrong:
   - Difficult library of Bootstrap 4 made it hard to find solutions